Skip to content

 Each of the seven, carefully prepared hides is unique.
 There is a mixture of elk and deer, some rawhide, some smoked rawhide, and a single buckskin.
 The differences will likely be unnoticeable to the average eye, as will the fact that all are in various stages of the hiding process, but the display wouldn't be quintessentially Pascal if it didn't have its hidden depths.

 There are a slew of secret details that only those with knowledge of First Nations culture, or only those paying particularly close attention, will see.
-In the corners of a select few hides, not noticeable upon first glance, are transferred photographs of Pascal's grandmother, aunties, great grandmother and great, great grandfather.
+In the corners of a select few hides, not noticeable upon first glance, are transferred photographs of Pascal's grandmother, aunties, and great, great grandfather.
 Slightly hidden, they have been included more so as comfort for herself than for the viewer.

 “I suppose for me, having the photographs of some of my family and my ancestors was a way to bring their presence into the room," she said.
 "It's the whole seven generations concept.
 Its a way for them to know that they are in mind any time I'm making an artistic decision.
 I'm thinking about how they would feel, how this would affect them."